NetherGamesMC/ProxyTransport/README.md

 Packet frames have the following format:

 - frameLength: int
-- leadingByte: byte (compression indicator.
-0 is Zlib, 1 is ZSTD)
-- buffer: ByteBuf (the packets are formatted in the MCPE batch packet format)
+- buffer: ByteBuf (the packets are formatted in the MCPE batch packet format with compression type byte in front of it)

-## Dynamic Compression
+## Compression

-The `leadingByte` (internally referred to as `compressionType`) gives us the ability to use faster compression methods than zlib if possible.

-### Compression
 ProxyTransport leverages different compression algorithms to improve bandwidth usage and CPU Usage.
-The three algorithms supported are: Zlib, Zstd, Snappy
+Three compression algorithms are supported: Zlib, Snappy, and Zstd.

+The compression byte has been extended with type `254` to support ZSTD as compression algorithm.

 #### General rule
 Packets are bi-directional.
 A packet can be sent from the client (or proxy) to the downstream server (Serverbound) or from the downstream server to the client (Clientbound).